-The third thing to consider is the backing board and hanging hardware.
+The third thing to consider is the backing boards and hanging hardware.

 And finally, the frame itself should be made of sturdy materials that won’t break down over time.
 There are various ways to frame art, so it’s essential to consult with a professional artist or frame shop to find the best option for your piece.

-With a little care and attention, you can ensure that your art will be beautifully displayed for years to come.
+With some care and attention, you can ensure that your matted print will be beautifully displayed for years to come.

 Hang Your Fine Art Prints

 Hanging framed artwork is not as difficult as it may seem.
-However, there are a few things to remember to ensure your artwork is displayed correctly.
+However, remember a few things to ensure your artwork is displayed correctly.